EJursevics/sslv-car-analysis/README.md

   ![Price by region](public/readme-assets/Analysis.png)

 ## Limitations
-- Only tested on a subset of brands at this time, as It was my first 'big' project for me and It already took a long time, plus was a school,free time project.
-Wanted to try scraping without outright overloading the website,
+– Only tested on a subset of brands, it was a first “big” project – Scraper breaks if the site changes markup
-- Scraper depends on ss.lv markup (fragile if they change HTML)
-- Deduplication/model cleanup is basic
+– Cleanup / dedupe is basic
-- Next steps would be: broaden brand coverage, add retries, improve schema with migrations, and explore popularity trends over time